 In a nosebleed, sit the child up with the head forward and pinch the nose to control the bleeding.
 Do not insert anything into the nostrils.
 Do seek medical attention if the bleeding does not stop in 5 to 10 minutes.

 This is the inflammation of the oil or sweat glands of the eyelid.
 It is caused by a bacteria infection and it causes redness, swelling and pain over the eyelid.
 Treatment involves applying a warm compress to the affected eyelid, antibiotics eye drops or ointment.

 U is for…

-This is condition where red, raised patches appear suddenly on the skin.
-It is caused by release of histamine within the skin, causing itch, swelling and redness.
-Common triggers of urticaria are allergies to food or medicine, viral infections, changes in temperature or even direct pressure on skin.
+This is a condition where red, raised patches appear suddenly on the skin.
+It is caused by the release of histamine within the skin, causing itch, swelling and redness.
+Common triggers of urticaria are allergies to food or medicine, viral infections, changes in temperature or even direct pressure on the skin.

 Urinary tract infection